-Using Occult 4 for computing 2024 predictions by major and minor planets
+Using Occult 4 for exploring predictions by major and minor planets

-First, you need the prediction dataset All2024.xml noted above.
-It should be placed in the /Asteroid subdirectory of Occult (note, there is also an /Asteroids subdirectory; be sure to select the "singular" one).
-Once the file is in the /Asteroid subdirectory, from the main Occult menu, select the "Asteroid predictions" menu.
+First, you need the prediction datasets.
+The yearly dataset for occultations of stars by major planets and their satellites is posted to the predictions page of the IOTA website (http://occultations.org/observing/occultation-predictions/major-planet-occultationpredictions/).
+On this page you will find a link for downloading an Occult data file for all the major planet events for the year.
+When you click on that link, you obtain a file (e.g. Planets2019.zip) that you need to unzip into any directory on your hard drive, forming the actual planets/satellites occultation input file, Planets2019.xml.
+You can then open this file in Occult via as follows.
+From the main Occult menu, select the "Asteroid predictions" menu.
 On the middle right of that page, click on the "List & Display occultations" button.
-Click on "File" in the upper left and select "Open" which lists all of the input files in the /Asteroid subdirectory.
-Select the All2024.xml file.
+Click on "File" in the upper left and select "Open".
+Then navigate to the directory where you stored the Planets2019.xml file and select this file.
 At the top of the page are several "Selection filters" that you need to select, as desired.
-Check the box just to the left of "Visible from:" in the yellow box, then enter your coordinates, or click on the "Select site" button to obtain your station from the appropriate site file.
+Check the box just to the left of "Visible from:" in the yellow box, then enter your coordinates, or better, click on the "Select site" button to obtain your station from the appropriate site file.
+You need to generate two lists from this page, with the first one leaving both of the distance boxes unchecked; that's needed to obtain the predictions of all of the occultations by major planets that will be visible from your location.
 You will probably want to check the box for "Local altitude" with 5 deg., but you can select a higher or lower value, with 1 deg. being the lowest possible.
-In the orange box, leave the "Magnitude drop" unchecked (for most major planets, the "mag. drop" is likely to be near 0, but one of the contacts might be observable against the dark side of the planet), check a Star mag. limit appropriate for your telescope, and you also should check the "Solar elongation >" box, with the default value 20 deg. being good for most (you can adjust it up or down).
+In the orange box, leave the "Magnitude drop" unchecked (for most major planets, the "mag. drop" is likely to be near 0, but one of the contacts might be observable against the dark side of the planet), check a Star mag. limit appropriate for your telescope (you might leave it at 11 for this first major planets run; there has already been a filtration by magnitude for the major planets in the event selection used when creating the input file), and you also should check the "Solar elongation >" box, with the default value 20 deg. being good for most (you can adjust it up or down).
 I recommend leaving the last three boxes all unchecked (no filtration).
 Then, click on the "List events" button just below "File" in the upper right.
 Click the button under it, "Save listed events".
-While in Occult, if you click on any line, a map of the event will be displayed; the first time you do that, I suggest, at the top of the map, click on "Redraw" and change the setting there from "1" to "2" or even "4".
+With this first run, you're interested only in the few occultations by major planets; ignore all of the satellite occultations.
+While in Occult, if you click on any line, a map of the event will be displayed; the first time you do that, I suggest, at the top of the map, click on "Redraw" and change the setting there from "1" to "2".
 With "1", a full-world view is given with only the coastlines drawn.
-With "2", you have a more zoomed-in (centered on your location) view that now includes country boundaries, and for the USA, Canada, and Australia, the state or provincial boundaries; "4" and higher numbers zoom in more, but with no more map information given.
+With "2", you have a more zoomed-in (centered on your location) view that now includes country boundaries, and for the USA, Canada, and Australia, the state or provincial boundaries.
 If you click on "with this Event", there are many things you can do, including saving the map by clicking on "Save" at the bottom.